laurelthorburn/laurelthorburn/README.md

 ## About Me:

 I am  a full stack developer and doctor of audiology who is known for being energetic, determined, and curious.
-I love to code and am always looking for new things to create and am dedicated to a life of continued education.
-In my freetime I study French, Spanish, and American Sign Language (ASL).
+I love to code and am always looking for new things to create.
+In my freetime I study Spanish, American Sign Language (ASL), and play the violin 🎻.
 Want to code together?
 Send me an email!

 - 👩🏻‍🎓 Full Stack Developer certificate from University of Denver (MERN stack)
 - 🌱 I’m currently learning/exploring improved Accessibility & Ruby on Rails 🚀